tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

 This will then publish basic SAML 2.0 IdP metadata, available on SimpleSAMLphp’s *Federation tab*, which we will use later in this document.

-**NOTE:** As with Configuring a SimpleSAMLphp SAML 2.0 Service Provider, you will need to produce well-formed metadata by configuring the [MDUI options](https://simplesamlphp.org/docs/stable/simplesamlphp-metadata-extensions-ui).
+> As with Configuring a SimpleSAMLphp SAML 2.0 Service Provider, you will need to produce well-formed metadata by configuring the [MDUI options](https://simplesamlphp.org/docs/stable/simplesamlphp-metadata-extensions-ui).
 Properly formed metadata and these options are required when [configuring your IdP for SAFIRE](https://safire.ac.za/technical/resources/configuring-simplesamlphp-for-safire/).
+{.message-box}

 # 3. Create a new Enterprise Application